-Investors should be aware that in light of the current uncertainty, volatility and distress in economies, financial markets, and labor and health conditions over the world, the risks below are heightened significantly compared to normal conditions and therefore subject a Fund's investments and a shareholder's investment in a Fund to sudden and substantial losses.
+Investors should be aware that in light of the current uncertainty, volatility and distress in economies, financial markets, and labor and public health conditions around the world, the risks below are heightened significantly compared to normal conditions and therefore subject a Fund's investments and a shareholder's investment in a Fund to reduced yield and/or income and sudden and substantial losses.
 The fact that a particular risk below is not specifically identified as being heightened under current conditions does not mean that the risk is not greater than under normal conditions.
+Investment objectives and policies of each Fund are described in the Prospectuses.
+Below are additional details about the investment policies of certain Funds.
+There are risks inherent in the ownership of any security, and there can be no assurance that a Fund's investment objective(s) will be achieved.
+The objective(s) and policies of each Fund, except those enumerated under "Investment Restrictions-Fundamental Policies," may be modified at any time without shareholder approval.